Kevin-Sim/SET09623/labs/lab01/README.md

 *Replicate the same settings as shown in the image.*  You need to do the following:

-1. Select **10** as Project SDK.
+1. Select **10** (or newer) as Project SDK.
 If IntelliJ has not detected the JDK you will need to find it.
 For Windows see [here](https://stackoverflow.com/questions/16765726/how-to-set-intellij-idea-project-sdk).
 If you are on Linux I assume you know what you are doing.
 If you are on Mac OS X then the Windows help should be enough plus knowing where applications are installed.
 2. Select **Maven** as the project type on the left.

 Once done click on **Next**.
 This will open the following window: